2020 Chernobyl Exclusion Zone wildfires: Timeline

 On April 6, it was reported that radiation levels inside the zone were "16 times above normal" as a result of the fires.
 As the fire spread, a small village near the mostly abandoned town of Poliske was evacuated on April 10.
 By April 13, the wildfires had spread to just over 1 mi away from the Chernobyl Nuclear Power Plant and had reached the outskirts of the abandoned city of Pripyat.
 More than 300 firefighters worked to stop the fires from reaching the plant.
 By 11 April, the firefighters had reached close to 400, with many helicopters and 100 fire engines dispersed to the Chernobyl exclusion zone.
-The State Emergency Service of Ukraine said it was still fighting the fires, but that the situation was under control, while Greenpeace Russia said the situation was "much worse than Ukrainian authorities believe", citing satellite images.
+The State Emergency Service of Ukraine said it was still fighting the fires, but that the situation was under control, while Greenpeace said the situation was "much worse than Ukrainian authorities believe", citing satellite images.
 On 14 April, the State Emergency Service of Ukraine said all large fires inside the Exclusion Zone had been extinguished after ten days of firefighting efforts and recent rainfall in the region.
 According to Euro News, 124 firefighters were reported to have engaged the larger fire in Kotovsky Forest close to the village of Volodymyrivka.